vega/vega-lite/site/docs/config.md

 }
 ```

-Vega-Lite's `config` object lists configuration properties of a visualization for creating a consistent theme.
-(This `config` object in Vega-Lite is a superset of [Vega config](https://vega.github.io/vega/docs/config/).)
+Vegemite's `config` object lists configuration properties of a visualization for creating a consistent theme.
+(This `config` object in Vegemite is a superset of [Vega config](https://vega.github.io/vega/docs/config/).)

 The rest of this page outlines different types of config properties: